Woodsburgh, New York: Government

+The Village of Woodsburgh is governed by the Village of Woodsburgh Board of Trustees, which consists of a mayor and four trustees – one of whom is appointed annually by the Mayor to serve as deputy mayor.

+As of September 2025, the Mayor of Woodsburgh is Jacob Harman, the Deputy Mayor is Alan Hirmes, and the Village Trustees are Shimon Fishman, Alan Hirmes, Shira Hoschander, and Barry Rozenberg.

+Politics

+In the 2024 United States presidential election, the majority of Woodsburgh voters voted for Donald J. Trump (R).

 Education

 School districts

-The Incorporated Village of Woodsburgh is located within the boundaries of (and is thus served by) the Hewlett-Woodmere Union Free School District and the Lawrence Union Free School District; geographically, the total area covered by each district within the village is roughly even.
-As such, children who reside within Woodsburgh and attend public schools go to school in one of these two districts, depending on where they reside within the village.
+The Incorporated Village of Woodsburgh is located within the boundaries of (and is thus served by) the Hewlett-Woodmere Union Free School District in one part and the Lawrence Union Free School District in another part; geographically, the total area covered by each district within the village is roughly even.
+Accordingly, children who reside within Woodsburgh and attend public schools go to school in one of these two districts, depending on where they reside within the village.

 Library districts

 Woodsburgh is located within the boundaries of (and is thus served by) the Peninsula Library District and the Hewlett-Woodmere Library District.
 These two districts serve the areas of the village located within the Lawrence Union Free School District and the Hewlett-Woodmere Union Free School District, respectively; the boundaries of these two districts roughly correspond with those of the two school districts within Woodsburgh.